Below are a few of the questions we get asked, frequently:

 I require accommodation for exams.
 How do I arrange this?

-The Blundon Centre offers accommodates students with disabilities.
-Student can communicate with The Blundon Centre at their earliest opportunity.
-Policy and procedures information pertaining to students with disabilities available here.
+The Blundon Centre offers accommodations for students and support around learning accessibility.
+Students requiring support should communicate with The Blundon Centre at their earliest opportunity.
+Information on Memorial's policy for students with disabilities is available here.

 Whom do I contact if I am going to miss some classes?